-Over the second to fourth century, the Buddhist tale of a seductive female robot appears in Mahavastu.
-This lifelike girl known as yantraputraka (“mechanical girl”) seduces a painter that the robot’s inventor invited.
-When the painter grabs the robot, she breaks into pieces.
-The painter gets revenge on the inventor by creating a hanging corpse of himself from the ceiling.
-The inventor wakes up and believes the painter is dead.
-As the king, his ministers, and other citizens arrive to view the scene, the painter comes out of his hiding and reveals the corpse to be fake.
-The lifelike realism of both the robot and the corpse reveal the illusions of self-control.
+Over the second to fourth century, the Buddhist tale of a seductive female robot appeared in Mahavastu.
+This lifelike girl known as yantraputraka (“mechanical girl”) seduced a painter that the robot’s inventor invited.
+When the painter grabbed the robot, she broke into pieces.
+The painter got revenge on the inventor by creating a hanging corpse of himself from the ceiling.
+When the inventor woke up and believed the painter was dead, he alerted the king.
+As the king, his ministers, and other citizens arrived to view the scene, the painter came out of his hiding and revealed the corpse to be fake.
+The lifelike realism of both the robot and the corpse showed the illusions of self-control.
 The Buddhist saying “We are all robots” show this soullessness of all beings.

 Robotic guardians appeared in Buddhist legends during the Indian rule of kings Ajatshatru and Asoka.
 Ajatashatru designed robot warriors to defend the remains of Buddha using a powerful catapult and a war chariot.
 The chariot was a robot that spun maces and blades.
-These robots drew influence from Greco-Roman automata as King Asokda would communicate with Hellenistic rulers via ambassadors.
+These robots drew influence from Greco-Roman automata as King Asokda had communicated with Hellenistic rulers via ambassadors.

 Artisan Yan She of the Western Zhou Dynasty created mechanical automata, with bones, muscles, and joints, that could sing and dance in 10th century B.C.
 The artisan Yan Shi made humanoid automata that could sing and dance.
 Chinese polymath Su Song created the Cosmic Engine, a 33-foot (10-meter) clock tower with mechanical mannequins that rang bells on the hour in 1088.
 During the Tang Dynasty, Daifeng Ma made an automated dresser servant for the queen.
 Ying Wenliang created an automata man that proposed toasts at banquets and a wooden woman automata that played the sheng, a pipe-like instrument.

-Searching for eternal truths and grand narratives in their lives, they continued to ask questions of memories, love, beauty, or heroism in their lives.
-Through these examples of ‘biotechne,’ the Greeks would reckon with the truth of death by determining what it meant to be human and what that means for nature, machines, and the rest of society itself. back…
+The quest for these eternal truths and grand narratives in their lives let scholars ask questions of memories, love, beauty, or heroism.
+Through these examples of biotechne, the Greeks would reckon with the truth of death by determining what it meant to be human and what that means for nature, machines, and the rest of society itself. back…